- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Sustainability Management Promotion System

-Matters discussed and decided on at the Sustainability Strategy Council meetings are shared by members with their respective departments as necessary, while the secretariat communicates with and delivers reports to the Group companies at the Sustainability Liaison Committee meetings.
+Matters deliberated on by the Sustainability Strategy Council meetings are shared by members with their respective departments, and are also communicated and reported to Group companies at the Sustainability Liaison Committee meetings.

 Impact of Climate-Related Risks and Opportunities on Business